emmtte/Binance-Locked-Staking/README.md

 # Binance-Locked-Staking

-Receive a daily telegram notification of what is possible to stake in Binance's locked staking based on your spot balance
+**Receive a daily telegram notification of what is possible to stake or save in Binance's locked staking and savings based on your spot balance**

 <p align="center">
   <img src="https://raw.githubusercontent.com/emmtte/Binance-Locked-Staking/main/screenshot.jpg">